UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

   is-isometry-convergent-cauchy-approximation-Complete-Metric-Space :
     is-isometry-Metric-Space
-      ( metric-space-cauchy-approximations-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Complete-Metric-Space A))
       ( convergent-cauchy-approximation-Complete-Metric-Space A)
   is-isometry-convergent-cauchy-approximation-Complete-Metric-Space d x y =
-    id , id
+    (id , id)

   isometry-convergent-cauchy-approximation-Complete-Metric-Space :
     isometry-Metric-Space
-      ( metric-space-cauchy-approximations-Complete-Metric-Space A)
+      ( metric-space-of-cauchy-approximations-Complete-Metric-Space A)
-      ( metric-space-convergent-cauchy-approximations-Metric-Space
+      ( metric-space-of-convergent-cauchy-approximations-Metric-Space
         ( metric-space-Complete-Metric-Space A))
   isometry-convergent-cauchy-approximation-Complete-Metric-Space =
     convergent-cauchy-approximation-Complete-Metric-Space A ,